Why travellers prefer Blue Cross

 We’re very happy to introduce a new blogger who will contribute content for our Travel Tips page.
-Gabrielle Asselin was chosen specifically because of her deep-seated passion for travel and because of the wealth of knowledge she has as a practicing registered nurse.
+Gabrielle Asselin was chosen specifically because of her deep-seated passion for travel and because of the wealth of knowledge she has as a practising registered nurse.

-Why become a Blue Cross contributor?
+Why become an Ontario Blue Cross contributor?

 Hi!
-I’m Gabrielle Asselin, a practicing travel health nurse who is also a travel blogger and passionate globetrotter.
+I’m Gabrielle Asselin, a practising travel health nurse who is also a travel blogger and passionate globetrotter.
 I suppose what made me a savvy world traveller and astute travel health nurse are my nine years of clinical travel health practice combined with my fifteen years of avid wayfaring.
 My approach, both personally and for my patients, is to encourage travel that allows for discovery and exploration while maintaining safe health habits.

 I’m very happy about this new adventure with Blue Cross.
 It’s a completely natural fit because Blue Cross and I are aligned on more than a few things.
 We both want our clients to get the most out of their dream vacations while keeping healthy, and we are both committed to promoting healthy practices whether at home or while travelling.

-Why I believe travel insurance is essential.
+Why I believe travel insurance is essential

 When people come to my travel health clinic, I always take time to see if they’ve considered travel insurance.
 As a nurse trained in travel health, I’m keenly aware of the risks of not being covered while you’re travelling.
 As an experienced traveller, I’ve had to call on travel assistance to help me out more than a few times and those occasions have taught me just how important it is to be covered whenever you travel.